therealdydx/Personal-Website/README.md

 #### Operations Planner (Jan 2018 - Nov 2019)

--   Managing day to day ship operations and movements in 182SQN
+-   Tracking and planning day to day operations (training, deployment, and activities) of a squadron with 300+ personnel

--   Planning and assisting preparation of significant events and exercises
+-   Drafted intelligence and ops decks and briefed senior officers daily, and managed taskings of shipboard officers

--   Managing stakeholders and liaising with other RSN units and external assets such as MPA
+-   Working with stakeholders and liaising with other RSN units and external assets such as MPA

--   Proactively restructure workflow from paper and manual input to use more IT automation
+-   Proactively improved operations, restructured outdated squadron tracking processes with manual input to use Excel models and Outlook instead

 ## School Life / Activities